Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 Buy on Amazon

 Update speed is where it pulled ahead.
-With refreshes as fast as every 3 seconds and accuracy close to six feet, alerts landed quicker than what I saw with Track-4 and Tracki, which felt noticeably slower during side-by-side checks.
+With refreshes as fast as every 3 seconds and accuracy close to six feet, alerts landed quicker than what I saw with Trak-4 and Tracki, which felt noticeably slower during side-by-side checks.
 When an after-hours movement alert hit, the app showed the location immediately.

-Battery life matched expectations if you use it right, about one to three weeks in active tracking, much longer in low-power mode for stored equipment.
+Battery life matched expectations if you use it right: about one to three weeks in active tracking, much longer in low-power mode for stored equipment.
 For trucks that run every day, the hardwire kit removes battery management entirely.

-The mobile app was clean and usable; location, alerts, and history without digging through menus.
+The mobile app was clean and usable: location, alerts, and history without digging through menus.
 That reliability, speed, and low friction is why SpaceHawk consistently finished on top in real landscaping use.

 #2.
 Fleet1st Hardwired GPS Tracker: Best GPS Tracker With Kill Switch for Landscaping Fleets